rpm-software-management/dnf/doc/api_base.rst

   .. method:: group_install(group_id, pkg_types, exclude=None, strict=True)

     Mark group with corresponding `group_id` installed and mark the packages in the group for installation.
 Return the number of packages that the operation has marked for installation. `pkg_types` is a sequence of strings determining the kinds of packages to be installed, where the respective groups can be selected by including ``"mandatory"``, ``"default"`` or ``"optional"`` in it.
 If `exclude` is given, it has to be an iterable of package name glob patterns: :meth:`.group_install` will then not mark the respective packages for installation whenever possible.
 Parameter `strict` is a boolean indicating whether group packages that exist but are non-installable due to e.g. dependency issues should be skipped (False) or cause transaction to fail to resolve (True).
+Raises :exc:`dnf.exceptions.CompsError` in case the group doesn't exist.

   .. method:: group_remove(group_id)